andreaperinu/fe-challenge/README.md

 ### IMPORTANT:
 - No Boilerplate (you can use create-react-app)
 - ES6 is mandatory
+- Do not overuse external libraries

 ## EVALUATION
+The exercise is pretty straightforward.
+We expect you to customize it and write code on your own in order to show us your real skills and code cleanliness.
 We are not evaluating the perfectness of every piece but tests are expected, as is well written, simple idiomatic code.
 You have to provide us something working and self contained, but at the same time we’d like you to think about:
 - Test